EDDAHBI-OUMAIMA/advanced-command-project/README.md

-In order to be able to control our system, we need to model it first, and to do this we have established a thermal study (for the system temperatures) and another hydraulic (flow rate and position of the valves).
+In order to be able to control our system (heat exchenger pilot), we need to model it first, and to do this we have established a thermal study (for the system temperatures) and another hydraulic (flow rate and position of the valves).

 **Thermal study**
 =====